Welcome to the official website of the 244th Field Artillery Battalion, XII Corps, Third United States Army.

 13. Paul E. Lynes

-Welcome to the Third U.S. Army, XII Corps, 244th.
-Field Artillery Headquarters Battalion web site.
-The 244th Field Artillery Battalion was a 155mm (6.10236 inch or 15.5cm), M4 tractor towed Long Tom Battalion and this is their history.
-If one of your family members were in the 244th during WWII we would very much like to hear from you.
-Email us at the244th@gmail.com
+Welcome to the official site of the Third U.S. Army, XII Corps, 244th Field Artillery Headquarters Battalion.
+The 244th Field Artillery Battalion was a 155mm (6.10236 inches or 15.5 cm), M4 tractor-towed Long Tom artillery unit, and this site shares their history.
+If a family member of yours served in the 244th during World War II, we would appreciate hearing from you.
+Please contact us at the244th@gmail.com.

-Let me take this opportunity to thank each of the following people who have sent in personal letters, photos and or documents from their fathers or grandfathers who served in the 244th Field Artillery Battalion so they could be used here.
+We would also like to take this opportunity to thank everyone who has generously shared personal letters, photographs, and documents from their fathers or grandfathers who served in the 244th Field Artillery Battalion, enabling us to include their stories here.

 1st Lt.
 Thomas B. Marriott, jr., 244th Field Artillery Battalion Historian